Omikhleia/markdown.sile/README.md

 Installation relies on the **luarocks** package manager.

-To install the latest development version, you may use the provided “rockspec”:
+To install the latest version, you may use the provided “rockspec”:

 ```
-luarocks --lua-version 5.4 install --dev markdown.sile
+luarocks install markdown.sile
 ```

-(Adapt to your version of Lua, if need be, and refer to the SILE manual for more detailed 3rd-party package installation information.)
+(Refer to the SILE manual for more detailed 3rd-party package installation information.)

 ## Usage